ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdate: ({ form, formEl, cancel }) => void
 ```

 If you don't care about the details of the `ActionResult` but rather the validation result, `onUpdate` is triggered just before the form update is being applied, and gives you the option to modify the validation result in `form`, or use `cancel()` to negate the update altogether.
 You also have access to the form's `HTMLFormElement` with `formEl`.

+If your app is a [SPA](/concepts/spa), `onUpdate` is the event you should be using to validate the form data.

 ### onUpdated